DavidSouther/software_craftsmanship/02_functions_arrays_strings/03_arrays/01_python.md

 Data sums to 57.00
  ```

 Here, we define a new function, `sum`.
-It takes one argument, `my_array`, which
+It takes one argument, `my_array`,
-will be the array of data to operate on.
-Sum, or summation, is just a really
+which will be the array of data to operate on.
+Sum, or summation, is just a
-fancy way of saying "Add up all the numbers".
-We do that by starting the
+really fancy way of saying "Add up all the numbers".
+We do that by starting
-variable `total` with the value 0, and then we use a `for ... in` loop to get
+the variable `total` with the value 0, and then we use a `for ... in ...`
-every item.
-With a for loop, we name the variable in the second area, and then
+loop to get every item.
+With a for loop, we name the variable in the first
-provide the value to loop over as the end (before the `:`).
-So this `for ... in`
+area, and then provide the value to loop over as the second (before the `:`).
-the array to loop over is `my_array` and the variable for each time is `val`.
+So this `for ... in ...` the array to loop over is `my_array` and the
+variable for each time is `val`.

-The body of the loop is nearly trivial - `total += val`.
-We saw `+=` in the rugs
+The body of the loop is one line - `total += val`.
+We saw `+=` in the rugs and
-and it's just a short way to say `total = total + val`.
+it's just a short way to say `total = total + val`.

+The body of the loop will execute one time for every value in `my_array`.
+Each
+time before the body executes, python will assign the next value in `my_rray` to
+the variable `val`.

 After the loop body (because it's back to the first level of indendation), we
 return the total.
 And that's it!